 The FY 2020 Consolidated Appropriations Act (P.L.
 116-93) provided \$100 Million in dedicated funding for the ADHS.
-Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2012 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 ADHS Completion Report.
+Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2012 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 Completion Report.

 The FY 2021 Consolidated Appropriations Act (P.L.
 116-260), the FY 2022 Department of Transportation Appropriations Act (P.L.
-117-103), and the FY 2023 Department of Transportation Appropriations Act (P.L.
-117-328) each provided \$100 million in dedicated funding for the ADHS.
-Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2012 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 ADHS Completion Report and further updated by the ADHS 2020 Future Outlook.
+117-103), the FY 2023 Department of Transportation Appropriations Act, (P.L.
+117-328), and the FY 2024 Department of Transportation Appropriations Act, (P.L.
+118-42) each provided \$100 million in dedicated funding for the ADHS.
+Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2012 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 Completion Report and further updated by the ADHS 2020 Future Outlook.

 The Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the "Bipartisan Infrastructure Law") provides dedicated funding of \$250 million (less 1.5% for FHWA operations and administration) each year from FY 2022 through 2026 for the ADHS.
-Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2021 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 ADHS Completion Report and further updated by the ADHS 2020 Future Outlook.
+Per criteria provided in the legislation, the funding will be apportioned to states based primarily on the 2021 Cost-to-Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 Completion Report and further updated by the ADHS 2020 Future Outlook.

 The Bipartisan Infrastructure Law also mandates that 25% of its \$2 billion discretionary Rural Surface Transportation Grant Program awards be reserved for ADHS projects.
 FY 2022 funding in the amount of \$69 million was awarded to the Pennsylvania Department of Transportation for AHDS Corridor P-1 (Central Susquehanna Valley Transportation Project - Southern Section).
-For FY 2023, available funding was increased to \$87.5 million; however as of October 1, 2023, FHWA has not announced the FY 2023 awards.
-The amount to be awarded from this discretionary program for ADHS projects will increase each year up to a final amount of \$125 million in FY 2026.
+For FY 2024, available funding was increased to \$100 million; however, no ADHS projects received an award in FY 2024.
+The amount reserved for ADHS projects from this discretionary program will be up to \$112.5 million in FY 2025 and up to \$125 million in FY 2026.